Charles Patrick Davis, MD, PhD

 - Where can I get more information about my type of brain cancer?

 - Find a local Oncologist in your town

 - Brain cancer can arise from many different types of brain cells (primary brain cancer) or occur when cancer cells from another part of the body spread (metastasize) to the brain.

 - Causes of brain cancer are difficult to prove; avoiding compounds linked to cancer production is advised.

-- Symptoms of brain cancer vary but often include weakness, difficulty walking, seizures, and headaches.
-Other common symptoms are nausea, vomiting, blurry vision, or a change in a person's alertness, mental capacity, memory, speech, or personality.
+- a change in a person's alertness, mental capacity, memory, speech, or personality.